40-Point Technical Writer Evaluation Checklist

 System Integration and Workflow Connection

-20% weightEvaluate plans for connecting documentation to existing field management systems like ServiceTitan or FieldEdge.
-Standalone documents in knowledge bases go unused.
+20% weightEvaluates plans for connecting documentation to existing field management systems like ServiceTitan or FieldEdge.
+Standalone documents in knowledge bases tend to go unused.

 Sample Questions